dabbu-knowledge-platform/cli/README.md

 ## Docs

-The documentation is a work in progress, keep an eye on this page to know more.
+The documentation for the CLI can be found [here](https://dabbu-knowledge-platform.github.io/impls/cli).

 ## Issues and pull requests